Carrooi/Nette-Security/README.md

 ## Use objects as resources

 In previous code you may noticed unused argument `$data` in `isAllowed` method.
 Imagine that you want to allow all users to update or delete their own books.
-First thing you need to do, is register some kind of "translator" for objects to resource names.
+First thing you need to do, is register some kind of "translator" from objects to resource names (lets say mappers).

 ```neon
 security: